 - Authority – Taking an industry leading position by championing a cause or sharing a strong opinion on topical industry issues can elevate a brand’s authority above its competitors.

-Five steps towards a competitive trust advantage:
+What are the Five steps towards a competitive trust advantage?

-1. Measure and prioritise: Understand the brand’s performance on the 8 trust drivers versus competitors and, then, prioritise the different drivers of trust to help focus resources more effectively.
+1. Measure and prioritise: Understand the brand’s performance on the 8 trust drivers versus competitors and then prioritise the different drivers of trust to help focus resources more effectively.

 4. Engage brand detractors and advocates: By engaging with brand champions as well as detractors, brands can measure how they are trusted and track their brand trust levels over time.